+PHAs must require families to report household composition changes; however, PHAs determine the timeframe in which reporting happens [Notice PIH 2023-27].
 The family is required to report all changes in family composition.
-The PHA must adopt policies prescribing when and under what conditions the family must report changes in income and family composition.
+The PHA must adopt policies prescribing when and under what conditions the family must report changes in income and family composition [24 CFR 960.257(b)(5)].
 However, due to family obligations under the program, the PHA has limited discretion in this area.

 The PHA will conduct interim reexaminations to account for any changes in household composition that occur between annual reexaminations.
+All families must report all changes in family and household composition that occur between annual reexaminations within 10 business days of the change.